Jaquesecc/osticket-installation/README.md

 ![image](https://github.com/user-attachments/assets/affc680d-dd0a-4416-8fc5-64f78d4808a1)

 Enter your User Account credentials (I am using the credentials from when the Virtual Machine was created in Azure), then select Continue.
-Now you I am logged in to the osTicket Remote Desktop.
+Now I am logged in to the osTicket Remote Desktop.
 If done successfully, it will look like this.

 ![image](https://github.com/user-attachments/assets/affc680d-dd0a-4416-8fc5-64f78d4808a1)